 Plans start at $14.95 a month or $25.95 for the family option, which is one of the lower prices we’ve seen for an identity theft protection service.
 For a Platinum plan, the cost is $19.95 for individuals or $34.95 for families.

-Signing up takes just a couple of minutes, and you can immediately benefit from signing up for an identity theft protection service, such as checking your credit score or seeing your credit report.
+Signing up takes just a couple of minutes, and you can immediately benefit by checking your credit score or seeing your credit report.

 All ID Watchdog plans have tools to help you monitor and detect threats, receive timely alerts, and opt for support to restore your identity in the event that your identity has been compromised.
 Such tools include Dark Web Monitoring, customizable alert options, lost wallet assistance and credit freeze assistance.
 Platinum plans offer a little more for a higher price, such as financial accounts monitoring and multi-bureau credit reporting.

 While ID Watchdog isn’t the most elaborate identity theft service and seems rather basic and rudimentary, but it’s a fine choice for the price.
 In fact it's one of the most affordable of all the ID theft services.

 For people who feel that they would benefit from an extra level of security between their information and fraudulent activity but don’t want to make a huge investment, ID Watchdog is a good introductory service to help you monitor what’s important.